 Carbon monoxide (CO) is a colorless, odorless gas emitted from combustion processes.
 Nationally, particularly in urban areas, the majority of CO emissions to ambient air come from mobile sources.
 CO can cause harmful health effects by reducing oxygen delivery to the body's organs (like the heart and brain) and tissues.
 At extremely high levels, CO can cause death.

 EPA's CO research efforts are focused on improving emissions estimates, determining health and ecological effects, and improving modeling capabilities.
 The Clean Air Act requires EPA to periodically review the science for six major air pollutants, including CO.
-EPA's National Center for Environmental Assessment develops Integrated Science Assessments (ISAs) that summarize the science related to the health and ecological effects caused by these pollutants.
+EPA's Center for Public Health and Environmental Assessment (formerly National Center for Environmental Assessment) develops Integrated Science Assessments (ISAs) that summarize the science related to the health and ecological effects caused by these pollutants.
 The ISA for CO is a comprehensive review of the policy-relevant scientific literature published since the last National Ambient Air Quality (NAAQS) review.
-ISAs provide a critical part of the scientific basis for establishing the NAAQS.
+ISAs provide a comprehensive review of the policy-relevant scientific literature published since the last National Ambient Air Quality (NAAQS) review and in conjunction with other technical assessments, provide the policy-relevant scientific information necessary to conduct a review of the adequacy of the current NAAQS.
 The last review of the CO NAAQS was completed in 2011, but the Agency chose not to revise the standards at that time.